About the photographer

 Through his photography, Arnfinn conveys the magic of nature, communicates its many moods, and reveals its stories and secrets.
 His images are about more than just excellent composition and technical ability; they offer the viewer an intimate view of nature and a moment of reflection.
 Some of Arnfinn’s most powerful shots show his subjects in their natural environment, combining clean composition with the space and beauty of the landscape.
 In addition, he always looks for stories behind the images that need to be told, inspires respect for nature and reminds us to be humble.
 When all of these elements come together in a single photograph, Arnfinn knows he has succeeded.

 Arnfinn is very concerned with sustainable tourism and conservation.
-Therefore is Oltepesi Tented Safari Camp run and maintained with the conservation of the environment at the forefront.
+Therefore, Oltepesi Tented Safari Camp is run and maintained with the conservation of the environment at the forefront.
 The idea is to give back: The safari business shall positively contribute to nature and local communities in the Mara.
 Arnfinn collaborates with two selected non-profit organisations working respectively for wildlife conservation and local health care.
 The charitable partners are Remembering Wildlife and Right to Sight.
 The camp also hosts Oltepesi Public Pumphouse.
 This 200-metre-deep well is financed by the camp and provided to the public for free.
-Clean water is a significant health factor in all societies, and 2,000 people in the neighbouring areas benefit from this daily.
-Furthermore, a well makes life easier because you do not have to go far every day to fetch water, especially during the dry season.
+Clean water is a significant health factor in all societies, and 2,000 people in neighbouring areas benefit from this daily.
+Furthermore, a well makes life easier because you do not have to go far daily to fetch water, especially during the dry season.
 The camp also supports other grassroots initiatives.
-All of this aligns with the desire to promote sustainable tourism, and it is all based on the idea that a prerequisite for successful environmental protection is that it must pay off financially for the local communities to conserve wildlife and nature.
+All of this aligns with the desire to promote sustainable tourism.
+It is based on the idea that a prerequisite for successful environmental protection is that it must pay off financially for the local communities to conserve wildlife and nature.